-Here is a list of New Zealand Science websites that inspire both young and old
+Here is a list of New Zealand Science websites that inspire young and old.

 The Science Learning Hub